BestTimesToVisit.com Logo

 food

 Don't be afraid of the street food!
-From halal carts serving delicious chicken and rice to pretzel vendors, NYC's street food scene is iconic and affordable.
-Look for carts with long lines – that's usually a good indicator of quality and freshness.
+From halal carts serving delicious chicken and rice to pretzel vendors, NYC's street food scene is iconic and budget-friendly.
+Look for carts with long lines – that's usually a good sign of quality and freshness.
+A classic NYC dollar slice of pizza is also a must-try for a quick, cheap, and satisfying bite.

 money

-Take advantage of free activities.
-Many world-class museums offer 'pay-what-you-wish' hours or days, and walking across the Brooklyn Bridge or exploring Central Park costs absolutely nothing.
-Check museum websites for their specific free admission times to save on entry fees.
+Take advantage of free activities to save cash.
+Many world-class museums offer 'pay-what-you-wish' hours or days (check their websites for details), and walking across the Brooklyn Bridge or exploring Central Park costs absolutely nothing.
+Consider a CityPASS if you plan on visiting multiple paid attractions, but do the math to see if it's truly a good deal for your itinerary.

 culture